Managing Associate

 Originally all building inspectors were required to be registered as a Registered Building Control Approver by 6 April 2024, however, following industry concerns the Health and Safety Executive has extended time for building inspectors to complete their competence assessment until 6 July 2024.
 This means that if an individual has registered to become a Registered Building Control Approver by 6 April 2024, but they have not completed a competency assessment, they can continue to undertake work past 6 April 2024.

-Our Contentious Construction team are well placed to provide advice in relation to the Building Safety Act 2022.
+Our Contentious Construction legal team are well placed to provide advice in relation to the Building Safety Act 2022.
 For more information please contact Lee Ward or Chloe Wood.